Homecoming at Mycenae, exodus from Crete

 The Hanging Gardens of Babylon

-By this time the Philistine elite had arrived in Babylonia they had discarded their Mycenaean Greek language in favor of the Semitic language of their neighbors, the Israelites.
+By the time the Philistine elite had arrived in Babylonia they had discarded their Mycenaean Greek language in favor of the Semitic language of their neighbors, the Israelites.
 They had also begun using the script that their neighbors were using, and even elements of their religion, although they did not practice animal sacrifice, as did the Israelites.
-Along with elements of their neighbors' religion they had adopted the Israelites' story of history including the Exodus as their own because, being illiterate, they had little historical memory of their own.
+Along with elements of their neighbors' religion they had adopted the Israelites' story of history including the Exodus as their own story because, being illiterate, they had little historical memory of their own.
 They did not recognize themselves in the stories that the Israelites told about ancient battles between Israelites and Philistines.

 When the Philistine elite were joined in Babylon by the Israelite elite the two foreign communities blended together almost seamlessly.
 They could not practice animal sacrifice in their Babylonian Exile, so they accepted the Philistine version of Judaism, which was the seed from which grew the new religious structure of Diaspora Jews.